Disruptive Fridays #6: Harm Reduction and Queer Care

 As the clubs and parties close, where does all this energy go now?
 What happens to all the bottled-up anxieties and loneliness?
 What happens to the people that struggle with addiction and, instead of understanding, find prejudice and discrimination?
 Who looks after those whose needs have always been overlooked or oppressed?
 What happens now that governments have (yet again) failed to protect, and these communities have become de-fragmented and even more precarious under isolation?
 How can we foster collective digital support, debates, talks and guidelines about harm reduction and emotional support in self-isolation times?

-With Pedro Marum, Mariana Cunha, Mariana Nobre V. And Rafi we will speak about their ongoing projects and about “RAVELENGHT”, an upcoming project in which they collaborate to generate accessible tools for harm reduction, relief and empowerment within the queerfeminist electronic music scene and raver communities.
+With Pedro Marum, Mariana Cunha, Mariana Nobre V. And Rafi Disruption Network Lab speak about their ongoing projects and about “RAVELENGHT”, an upcoming project in which they collaborate to generate accessible tools for harm reduction, relief and empowerment within the queerfeminist electronic music scene and raver communities.
 By organizing online discussions, workshops and support groups in collaboration with artists, healthcare professionals and local community organizers, they call for a culture of solidarity across and beyond European borders.